Ray Arcel: Life and career

 Arcel died on March 7, 1994, at the age of 94.
-His first wife, Hazel, died on August 8, 2014 and his daughter Adele Arcel Bloch died on February 8, 1990.

-His second wife and widow, Stephanie Arcel, died in 2014.
+In 1926, Arcel married Hazel Douglas.
+The marriage was her second.
+Ray and Hazel adopted a daughter Adele Arcel Bloch, who died on February 8, 1990.
+His second wife and widow was Stephanie Arcel.
+Stephanie Arcel died on August 8, 2014.

 Actor Robert De Niro portrayed Arcel in the 2016 film Hands of Stone, about Roberto Durán, with actress Ellen Barkin portraying his wife Stephanie.